mickfuzz/phd4/_posts/2021-06-14-concrete-frameworks.md

 Sign posting - do this elsewhere
 In the final section I take a more idealistic pedagogical approach - imagining what a learning landscape without these restrictions would look like - in line with Papert and Turkle to explore alternative concrete approaches and frameworks in more detail. -->

-In the following section we look at some of the practical tactics for teaching some of the more abstract CT concepts in a class room setting.
+In the following section we look at some of the practical tactics for teaching some of the more abstract CT concepts in a classroom setting.

-This includes (summary) ...

 <!--
 To do this we can look to relevant research to provide us with some tactics to structure the process of learning how to use coding structures fluently and to onboard that tricky process. -->